NilsDroste/nilsdroste.github.io/_posts/2017-11-06-Job-market.md

 title: I am on the Job Market
 ---
 <div class="message">
-  I will be at the ASSA meeting in Philadelphia
+  I will be at the ASSA meeting in Philadelphia.
 </div>

 --